Preventive treatment for dementia moves towards clinical trials after successful animal testing.

 The Professor of the Institute of Molecular Medicine Anahit Ghochikyan and colleagues, UCI associate professors Hvat Davtyan and Mathew Blurton-Jones and other co-authors tested universal multiTEP platform-based vaccines formulated in the adjuvant developed in Professor Petrovsky's Australian laboratory.

 The possible new therapies were tested on bigenic mice with Aβ and tau mix pathologies.

 "Taken together, these findings justify the further development of this MultiTEP technology-based dual vaccination strategy for final testing in human Alzheimer's disease.", conclude the main authors, the professors Ghochikyan e Blurton-Jones.

 Vaccine against Alzheimer's: the approach

-Professor Petrovsky says the Advax adjuvant method is a pivotal system to help bring therapy with MultiTEP-based Aβ / tau vaccines, as well as separate vaccines targeting these disease molecules, to clinical trials - possibly within two years.
+Professor Petrovsky says the Advax adjuvant method is a pivotal system to help bring therapy with MultiTEP-based Aβ / tau vaccines, as well as separate vaccines targeting these disease molecules, to clinical trials - perhaps within two years.

-"Our approach is trying to cover all the bases and overcome previous blocks in the search for a therapy to slow the accumulation of Aβ / tau molecules and delay the progression of Alzheimer's in an increasing number of people around the world", says Professor Petrovsky, who will work in the United States for the next three months.
+"Our approach is trying to cover all the bases and overcome previous blocks in the search for a therapy to slow the accumulation of Aβ / tau molecules and delay the progression of Alzheimer's in an increasing number of people around the world.", says Professor Petrovsky, who will work in the United States for the next three months.